Ashraf Qazi

-Ashraf Jehangir Qazi (اشرف جہانگیر قاضی; born 1942) is a Pakistani diplomat who has held several national and international appointments, including serving with the United Nations.
+Ashraf Jehangir Qazi (اشرف جہانگیر قاضی; born 1942) is a Pakistani diplomat and politician who has held several national and international appointments, including serving with the United Nations.

-Early life and career
+Diplomatic career

 In 2004, UN Secretary-General Kofi Annan had named him as the head of the UN mission in Iraq where he helped co-ordinate humanitarian and reconstruction efforts.
-Before this appointment, he was serving as Pakistan's ambassador to the United States in Washington, D.C.
+Before that appointment, he was serving as Pakistan's ambassador to the United States in Washington, D.C.

 In 2007, Qazi was appointed as a special representative of UN Secretary-General Ban Ki-moon in Sudan.
 He completed his tenure in Sudan in 2010.
 Between 2004 and 2007, he was the Special Representative of the Secretary-General in charge of the United Nations Assistance Mission in Iraq.

 Between 2002 and 2004, Qazi was Pakistan's ambassador to the United States.
 Before that, he was Pakistan's High Commissioner to India since 1997 and ambassador to Syria (1986–88), East Germany (1990–91), Russia (1991–94), and later to China (1994–97).
 While at the Ministry of Foreign Affairs in Islamabad, he served as director of East Asia (1975–1978), director-general for Policy Planning, Afghanistan (1982–1986) and Additional Foreign Secretary for Policy Planning, Afghanistan, Soviet Union and Eastern Europe (1988–1990).
 He also has had diplomatic assignments in Copenhagen, Tokyo, Cairo, Tripoli and London.